That's My Doc

-That's My Doc is a weekend Philippine comedy sitcom led by actor Aga Muhlach on ABS-CBN.
-It premiered on July 29, 2007 and ended on October 4, 2008 and was replaced by Banana Split.
+That's My Doc is a Philippine television sitcom series broadcast by ABS-CBN.
+It stars Aga Muhlach, it aired from July 29, 2007 to October 4, 2008, and was replaced by Banana Split.
+It served as a reboot of Oki Doki Doc.

 Synopsis

 This time, Dr. Agaton will play as a pediatrician, who decided to seek greener pastures in the United States by becoming a nurse.
 As it is his personal mission to help other people, Agaton gradually made his way up, and soon, he was recognized as one of the best nurses in the hospital he's working in!
 However, it seems that fame and fortune are unable to fill the longing in Agaton's heart.
 A pang of homesickness sets in, and he eventually decides to go back to the Philippines, and take a vacation with his Tita Ocs, his childhood guardian, while his own parents were in the States.
 Will he find what he's looking for here in the country?